reTHINK-project/specs/service-framework/syncher.md

 * callback: callback function to receive events

-**onResume**
+**onObserversResume**

-`onResume(callback: (event: ResumeEvent) => void): void`
+`onObserversResume(callback: (observers: [DataObjectObserver]) => void): void`

-Setup the callback to process the Resume of Data Syncronisation for previously subscribed DataObjectObservers or previously created DataObjectReporters.
-Should be called when the syncher is instantiated by the Hyperty and DataObjects localy stored by the Syncher are found.
+Setup the callback to process the Resume of Data Syncronisation for previously subscribed DataObjectObservers.
+Should be called when the syncher is instantiated by the Hyperty and Data Observer Objects to be resumed are found.

 * callback: callback function to receive the event.

+**onReportersResume**

+`onReportersResume(callback: (reporters: [DataObjectReporter]) => void): void`

+Setup the callback to process the Resume of Data Syncronisation for previously created DataObjectReporters.
+Should be called when the syncher is instantiated by the Hyperty and Data Reporter Objects to be resumed are found.

+* callback: callback function to receive the event.

 **onExecute**

-`onResume(callback: (event: ExecuteEvent) => void): void`
+`onExecute(callback: (event: ExecuteEvent) => void): void`

 Setup the callback to process the request from an observer to execute a write action in the object.
 Useful for Context (IoT) Data Objects featuring actuator features.